 đź“ť

-OCV Public Handbook/đź“ťOCV Style Guide
+Open Core Ventures Handbook/đź“ťOCV Style Guide

 OCV Style Guide

-The OCV Style Guide is used for the handbook and public-facing materials.
+The OCV Style Guide is used for our handbook and public-facing materials.
 It provides guidelines to keep our content and communications consistent and effective.
 It is a living document and should be referenced often for the latest guidance.

 Describing Open Core Ventures

-1. Always spell out “Open Core Ventures on the first reference.
+1. Always spell out “Open Core Ventures” on the first reference.
 Use “OCV” for all following instances.

 1. Don’t use “invest” to describe OCV.
 OCV starts companies, it does not invest in existing companies.